How to Hire International Employees in 4 Steps

 Step 3: Evaluate Candidates & Interview With International Details in Mind

 Interviewing is always a crucial part of the hiring process.
 The interview allows you the opportunity to ask about the candidate’s skills and get a feel for their personality and how they’ll fit into your company culture.
-Hiring international employees requires you to be more focused during the interviews and consider additional aspects.
+Hiring international employees requires you to be more focused during the interviews and consider additional aspects, especially issues like time zones and how the applicant will work remotely.

 Many companies have moved toward a remote or hybrid work environment, and hiring remote workers presents its own challenges.
 Having employees that may be seven, eight, or even 12 time zones away creates logistical problems.
-Understand what your requirements are:
+Here are some things to consider to help you understand what your requirements are:

 - Will this employee need to work US hours?